itp-dwd/2020-spring/guides/javascript-frontend-guide.md

 console.log(wishList); // { bike: '350', dog: '0', 'color pencils': '15' }
 ```

+The best way to getting comfortable with `.reduce()` is to try using it in practice.

 ### Searching Arrays

+Sometimes you just want to know if a value or object exists in your array.
+Below are some of the ways of checking and retrieving values or objects from an array.

 #### The indexOf function: `.indexOf()`
 > "The indexOf() method returns the first index at which a given element can be found in the array, or -1 if it is not present." - [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf)